What is the difference between raster and vector content in PDFs?

 Note: See the explanations below for more information on the differences between raster and vector content:

-Raster files are made up of a series of pixels that are a static grid of colored squares rather than actual lines or letters, Procore's OCR and text parsing technology will attempt to identify lines and letters in your PDF from the shape of the pixels.
+Raster files consist of a series of pixels that are a static grid of colored squares, rather than actual lines or letters.
+Procore's OCR and text parsing technology attempts to identify lines and letters in the PDF from the shape of the pixels.
 If you have received a raster-based PDF, contact the design team, who can save the original content as a vector-based PDF.

 - You can identify files with raster content by the following:

 - Attempt to highlight text in the PDF with your mouse.
 If you cannot highlight the text, the content is raster.